 Description

-The high tapering S end wall of the kilns has 2 cast iron tie plates, whilst the N end wall is stepped and partly eroded.
-On the upper level are fragments of a low rear wall.
-The tops of 3 shafts can be seen, all lined with brick.
+The high tapering southern end wall of the kilns has two cast iron tie plates, while the northern end wall is stepped and partly eroded.
+Fragments of a low rear wall can be seen at the upper level, and the tops of three shafts, all lined with brick, are visible.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.